B-chandru/photoconverter/README.md

  ## introduction

--This website enables you to change the png to jpeg, jpeg to png and also you can change your file name .
+-This website enables you to change the png to jpeg, jpeg to png and also you can change your file name.

 -It is build by using html,css,javascript,service-worker.